theupdateframework/taps/tapXX.md

     hashes in the new timestamp metadata file.
 If not, discard the new timestamp metadata file, then go to step 5.6._

-* _**5.5.6**. **Check for a freeze attack.** The latest known time MUST be lower than the expiration timestamp in the new targets metadata file.
+* _**5.5.6**. **Check for a freeze attack.** The expiration timestamp in the new targets metadata file MUST be higher than the fixed update start time.
   If so, the new targets metadata file becomes the trusted targets metadata file.
 If the new targets metadata file has expired, discard it, then go to step 5.6._

 _**5.7**_. **Update the root metadata file**, ...